What is the Cloud Sync feature?

 1. Upgrade to a plan that includes the feature

-All of Clipchamp Create's paid plans come with cloud syncing, so if you aren't already on one of these plans, click the Upgrade button in the top right of the editor.
+All of Clipchamp's paid plans include Cloud Sync, so if you aren't already on one of these plans, click the Upgrade button in the top right of the editor.

 2. Click on the sync icon in the project